haidang029kg/bore_stook/readme.md

 			+ path of csv file (result_crawl_description.csv)
 				takes approximately 5 hours for crawling or can use the exist csv file (result_crawl_description) crawled in advance
 			+ path of "db" variable (instance for SQLAlchemy) in SOURCE CODE
-    - in file models.db in SOURCE CODE, switch rows to become comment rows where rows contain "db" variable to avoid using variable error when it has not created yet
+    - in file admin.forms in SOURCE CODE, switch rows to become rows commented where rows contain "db" variable to avoid using variable error when it has not created yet

     - run "csvToSql.py"